DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Optional parameters.md

 >[!Warning]
 > Changing default value is dangerous, because the consumer might not know about that change

+>[!Warning]
+> Adding an optional parameter to a public method that’s called from another assembly requires recompilation of both assemblies— just as though the parameter were mandatory.
 # Links
 ```dataview
 LIST